Hype-Labs/HypeChatDemo.ios/README.md

 - (void)requestHypeToStart
 {
-    // Adding self as an Hype observer makes sure that the contact view controller gets
+    // Adding itself as an Hype state observer makes sure that the application gets
-    // notifications for events being triggered by the Hype framework.
-These events
+    // notifications for lifecycle events being triggered by the Hype framework.
+These
-    // include the framework's lifecycle (starting, stopping), network events (finding
-    // and losing instances), and message I/O.
+    // events include starting and stopping, as well as some error handling.
+    [[HYP instance] addStateObserver:self];

+    // Network observer notifications include other devices entering and leaving the
+    // network.
+When a device is found all observers get a -hype:didFindInstance:
+    // notification, and when they leave -hype:didLoseInstance:error: is triggered instead.
+    [[HYP instance] addNetworkObserver:self];

+    // Messsage notifications indicate when messages are sent (not available yet) or fail
+    // to be sent.
+Notice that a message being sent does not imply that it has been
+    // delivered, only that it has left the device.
+If considering mesh networking,
+    // in which devices will be forwarding content for each other, a message being
+    // means that its contents have been flushed out of the output stream, but not
+    // that they have reached their destination.
+This, in turn, is what acknowledgements
+    // are used for, but those have not yet available.
-    [[HYP instance] addHypeObserver:self];
+    [[HYP instance] addMessageObserver:self];

     // Requesting Hype to start is equivalent to requesting the device to publish
     // itself on the network and start browsing for other devices in proximity.
 If